Common Lisp the Language, 2nd Edition

 X3J13 voted in January 1989 (SUBTYPEP-TOO-VAGUE) to place certain

-requirements upon the implementation of subtypep
+requirements upon the implementation of subtypep, for it

 noted that implementations in many cases simply ``give up’’ and return

-the two values nil
+the two values nil and nil when in fact it

 would have been possible to determine the relationship between the given